Table of Contents

-Your tax homes were not within a reasonable commuting distance of each other, and
+Your tax homes weren't within a reasonable commuting distance of each other, and

-Each spouse's household was not within a reasonable commuting distance of the other spouse's tax home.
+Each spouse's household wasn't within a reasonable commuting distance of the other spouse's tax home.

 Otherwise, only one spouse can claim his or her housing exclusion or deduction.
 This is true even if you and your spouse file separate returns.

 See Pub.
 54 for additional information.